mnopqr1/tinyraytracer.ts/log.md

 * 12:51 - step 4 works!
 The calculation of the normal was indeed wrong: I was taking the ray direction but it needs to be the vector coming out of the hit sphere's origin to the intersection point.
 For testing, I went back to the more familiar scene from the graphics from scratch book.

+* 13:10 - a bit of refactoring, adding the scene from the tiny raytracer tutorial, improve the handling of camera zoom.
+I'm back to liking this.
+On to step 5.